Somapura Mahavihara: Central temple

 The purpose of this central structure at the midst of the courtyard remains unsolved since its discovery.
 Hence, most of the debates generated hitherto on the architecture of Sompur Mahavihara are centered on the identification its missing superstructure.
 The reason may be manifold, but the most important one is the non-availability of substantial amount of first-hand resource including a comprehensive architectural documentation at the disposal of the researchers.
 There are different arguments regarding the terminating top of the central structure of Sompur Mahavihara.

 Consequently, most of the works done so far are mainly based on the findings of the archaeological excavation and studying the artefacts from the archaeological perspective.
-The first study on this monument with documentation was by archaeologist K. N. Dikhist in his Paharpur, Memoirs of Archaeological Survey in India (1938).
-Dikhsit was concerned with documentation of the archaeological findings and concentrated on their interpretation and analysis.
+The first study on this monument with documentation was by archaeologist K. N. Dikhshit in his Paharpur, Memoirs of Archaeological Survey in India (1938).
+Dikshit was concerned with documentation of the archaeological findings and concentrated on their interpretation and analysis.
 He attempted to suggest a probable architectural treatment of the missing parts of the structure through studying the archaeological remains.
 Till today, this study is considered as the most authentic record of the Sompur Mahavihara.

 Prudence R. Myer published the first of such studies in 1969 as a journal paper, in which she proposed the missing superstructure as a stupa and illustrated the possible three-dimensional articulations.
 Myer embarked on her proposal through a diachronic study of the stupa and stupa shrines in India.
 She took Sompura Mahavihara as an example to elaborate her study and produced a conjectural restoration of the central structure in support of her analysis.

 The second work was published around thirty years after Myer's proposition.
 A team of architects from Khulna University led by Mohammed Ali Naqi has proposed another theoretical reconstruction of the central structure as well as some parts of the peripheral block (mainly the entrance hall) in 1999.
 This work was also presented in the "International Seminar on Elaboration of an Archaeological Research Strategy for Paharpur World Heritage Site and Its Environment" jointly organised by UNESCO and Department of Archaeology of Bangladesh in 2004.
 Muhammad Ali Naqi proposed a temple-like spire at the top by considering the central mound as a 'Stupa-Shrine' with a 'Shikhara' type stupa in his reconstruction.

 In 2012 Mohammad Habib Reza through a contextual analysis of the early Buddhist architecture of Bengal in his doctoral thesis proposes:the core of Pahāŗpur vihāra was similar to pañcharatna temple crown and with four more crowns over the maņdapas it should have looked like the Ānanda temple of Pagan; however, due to its earlier construction period its appearance was more flat than the Ānanda temple.

-Popular media

-Many video documentaries have been made of Paharpur Buddhist Vihara, including 2016 Eid special Teli film Chader shohor Onair By Channel i. directed By Razib Hasan Cast By Satabdi owudut, mithila, tarq shopon, full of stories and cinematography around the Vihara.